 Computers and related equipment are depreciated on a straight-line basis over estimated useful lives of three years or less.
+Alpha mainframes purchased during fiscal 2006 are depreciated on a straight-line basis over estimated useful lives of two years.
 Depreciation of furniture and fixtures is recognized using the double declining balance method over estimated useful lives between five and seven years.
 Leasehold improvements are amortized on a straight-line basis over the terms of the related leases or estimated useful lives of the improvements, whichever period is shorter.